 The Magnolia Ann, like the Magnolia Betty is a late bloomer that saves its lovely pink blooming flowers from the frost and colder temperatures.
 This magnolia is a deer resistant plant with fragrant, showy flowers on top of beautiful, elongated green foliage.

 We suggest when planting your newly purchased Magnolia Ann plants that you dig a hole twice as wide as the root system but not deeper.
+The most common cause of plant death after transplanting is planting the new plant to deep.
 Depending on the quality of your existing soil you may need to add a locally sourced compost or topsoil to the back-fill soil.
 We do not recommend using straight topsoil or compost as a back-fill soil because more times than not these products will retain entirely to much moisture and will cause the root system to rot.
 Adding compost or topsoil will help the young feeder roots of Magnolia Ann to spread through the loose, nutrient rich soil, much easier than if you used solely the existing soil which more times than not will be hard and compacted.
-The most common cause of plant death after transplanting is planting the new plant to deep.
-That is why we do not recommend planting in a hole any deeper than the soil line of the plant in the pot.
-A good rule is that you should still be able to see the soil the plant was grown in after back-filling the hole.

 After back filling and lightly compacting the 50/50 mix of existing soil and compost give the Magnolia Ann a good deep watering.
 This is not to be rushed.
 Most of the water you put on the plant at first will run away from the plant until the soil is soaked.
 A general rule of thumb is to count to 5 for every one gallon of pot size.
 For example a one gallon pot would be watered until you count to 5 a three gallon pot would be 15 and so on.
 Check the plant daily for the first week or so and then every other day there after.
 Water using the counting method for the first few weeks.
 Gator Bags are a good investment that will help minimize the watering chore.